yousefelassal/quote-cron/README.md

 > The lure of the distant and the difficult is deceptive.
 The great opportunity is where you are.

 > Autumn is a second spring when every leaf is a flower.

+> I never think of the future - it comes soon enough.